svdbase/SVD-baselines/README.md

 ```bash
 python videoprocess/frame_extraction.py --dataname svd
 ```
 The extracted frames will be saved in the folder: /path/to/data/frames.
 We utilize 10 files: frames-[0-9].h5 to save frames.
-The total storage cost for frames is about xxxG when fps=1.
+The total storage cost for frames is about 500G (516G on my device) when fps=1.
 ##### 2.1.2.
 Deep Features Extraction
 Required files: frames-[0-9].h5 in the folder: /path/to/data/frames.